LHS Clubs & Organizations

 National Honor Society – Advisor: Mr. Vieira

-Pep Band – Advisor: Mr. Nolting
+Pep Band – Advisor: Dr. Keepe

 Pep Band is open to students within the music program at LHS.
 Pep Band performs at many home (and possibly state) sporting events.